OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 # systemctl stop    opennebula
 ```

-To enable or disable automatic start on host boot, execute one of:
+To enable or disable automatic start upon Host boot, execute one of:

 ```default
 # systemctl enable  opennebula
 # systemctl disable opennebula
 ```

-Server **logs** are located in `/var/log/one` in following files:
+Server **logs** are located in `/var/log/one` in the following files:

 - `/var/log/one/oned.log`
 - `/var/log/one/one_xmlrpc.log` (optional, if `RPC_LOG` enabled)